 What is a pulley (or peg)?

-- A pulley (or peg) is a wheel like device that rotates as a string passes over it allowing motion of any particles attached to the string
+- A pulley is a wheel like device that rotates as a string passes over it allowing motion of any particles attached to the string

 - Pulleys allow a (inextensible) string to change its orientation.

-- In A level mathematical models, pulleys will always be smooth, so there is no friction involved at the pulley
+- In A level mathematical models, pulleys will always be smooth and light, so there is no friction involved at the pulley and its mass is negligible

 How do I solve pulley questions?